lakeholdings/epod-guide/README.md

 After you have successfully installed the app you will be directed to a shopify.
 You will need to add our App Blocks to your storefront in order to surface EPOD products and Cart to your customers.

-To do so follow these steps
+To do so follow these steps or [watch our video](./videos/installation.mov)

 1. Click customize on the online store tab.
    ![Customize your store](./images/customize.png)